Coriolano Ponza di San Martino: North Africa 1887-1890

 He took part in the Eritrean expedition of General Asinari di San Marzano to block any advance of Ethiopian troops after the defeat at Dogali.

 Ponza di San Martino commanded the Cacciatori d'Africa and the 7th Bersaglieri Regiment before returning to Italy at the end of 1888.
 During this campaign, Ponza was also commander of the Arkiko camp, established after reconnaissance he conducted together with a battalion of Cacciatori.
-He also carried out surveys of the mountains in the surroundings of the camp at the Takbat river, about 16km from Massawa.
+He also carried out surveys of the mountains in the surroundings of the camp at the Takbat river, about 16 km from Massawa.
 His sketches were sent to Quinto Cenni and reproduced by him in his illustrations of the campaign.
 At the request of General Antonio Baldissera he reproduced the troop movements in the Battle of Segheneyti in a sketch which was sent to the Minister of War.
 Chief of Staff of the IX Army Corps in 1889, he was employed on a secret mission to Tunisia and Tripolitania in 1890 on the orders of Francesco Crispi to study the Ottoman defences and routes for a possible attack on the French border attack.